IgorMuzyka/Pajamas/article.md

 ### Cons

-- Currently does not support building for iOS, watchOs or tvOS (this one is pretty much enough to discourage anyone not interested in Swift on the backend from using SPM).
+- Currently does not support building for iOS, watchOS or tvOS (this one is pretty much enough to discourage anyone not interested in Swift on the backend from using SPM).
 - Commands to use SPM is a bit verbose unlike the new iPhone names.